csb324/eleventy-obsidian-ninareth/notes/People/PCs/Freya.md

 Not sure what's going on with her anger or her nature magic but isn't thrilled about it.

 Almost got married one time.
+Three snow foxes for wedding outfit

 #### Known aliases
 - Gruungslayer [[session-5]]